versile2/TryMudBlazor/README.md

 TryMudBlazor is a playground for trying out [MudBlazor](https://mudblazor.com) components entirely in the browser. <br>
 It is based on Blazor WASM - the [WebAssembly](https://webassembly.org) hosting model of [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).

+## Known Issues

+Firefox private tabs are not supported because of restrictions put in place by Firfox private mode.

 ## License
 GPL 2